 A Happy Change

 Transitioning from a toddler bed to a kids' twin bed is a significant milestone that is dependent on many factors unique to each child and their family's circumstances.
-There is no one-size-fits-all answer to when this transition should occur.
+There is no one-size-fits-all answer to when this transition should occur and whether you need a toddler bed vs twin bed.

 Parents should remember that this transition is not only about physical growth but also about emotional readiness.
 While it might be an emotional journey for parents to see their child grow and evolve, it's also an exciting milestone in a child's life.
 Make sure your child feels safe, comfortable, and involved in the process to make the transition smoother.